Christian Jungersen

-Christian Jungersen (born 10 July 1962 in Copenhagen) is a Danish novelist whose works have been translated into 20 languages.
+Christian Jungersen is a Danish novelist whose works have been translated into 20 languages.
 He has published three novels in Danish – Krat (1999), Undtagelsen (2004, published in English as The Exception in 2006), and Du Forsvinder (2012, published as You Disappear in 2014).

 Background and education

 Jungersen earned a master's in communication and social science from Roskilde University.
 Before publishing his first novel, he taught film at Folkeuniversitetet, an open university in Copenhagen.
 He also worked as an advertising copywriter, a manuscript consultant, and a TV screenwriter.
 Since 2005, he has divided his time among the US, Ireland, Denmark, and Malta.

 Krat

 Krat [Undergrowth] depicts the intense relationship between two men over the course of nearly 70 years.
 While they begin as bosom buddies in an upper-class suburb of Copenhagen during the 1920s, they end as retirees who, despite not having spoken in decades, remain just as consumed with each other – but now as mortal enemies.

 Krat was on the Danish bestseller list for three months when it came out in 1999.
 It won Bogforum's Debutant Prize and was nominated for Weekendavisen’s literary prize.
 When the Danish Arts Foundation awarded Jungersen a three-year fellowship in 2000, it was the first time in 20 years that the foundation had given the honor to a debut novelist.